ffd8/P5LIVE/README.md

 ## SAVING
-Sketches are **_ONLY_** saved in your browser's localStorage.
+Sketches are **_ONLY_** saved in your browser's localStorage..!
 Export all (<img class="svg" src="includes/icons/download.svg" height="12px">) sketches + settings regularly.
 Clearing browser history/data will likely erase all sketches + settings.

-In [Fancy (nodejs) Offline Server](https://github.com/ffd8/P5LIVE#offline-server), see `Settings Panel` for auto-saving backups to P5LIVE folder.

-localStorage is unique and isolated per http[s]:domain:port,
+localStorage is unique and isolated per http[s] / domain / port,
-so export/import to migrate between online / offline / browsers.
+so export/import all sketches to migrate between online / offline / browsers.
+You can now use `Settings Panel`-> `Backup` -> `Now` to export all settings + sketches.

-The file structure changed in v1.3, so make sure all copies of P5LIVE are up to date.
+*The file structure changed in v1.3, so make sure all copies of P5LIVE are up to date.
-You can import old sketches, but newly saved ones won't open in versions < 1.3.
+You can import old sketches, but newly saved ones won't open in versions < 1.3.*

+#### Automatic Backups
+See `Settings Panel`-> `Backup` to automatically export a P5LIVE backup file at varying intervals.
+If using [Fancy (nodejs) Offline Server](https://github.com/ffd8/P5LIVE#offline-server), it will save these backups to your P5LIVE folder rather than downloads.

 ## INSTALL